 The Nama-Karoo receives precipitation from 60 to 400 mm/yr falling primarily during the austral summer (Palmer and Hoffman, 1997).
 Vegetation is characterized as dwarf open shrub land with high abundance of Poaceae, Asteraceae, Aizoaceae, Mesembryanthemacae, Liliaceae and Scrophulariaceae (Palmer and Hoffman, 1997).
 Grasses from the Poaceae family can be particularly dominant in the Nama-Karoo biome (Fig.2a).
 The Nama- and Succulent-Karoo are structurally similar but influenced by different seasonal precipitation (Rutherford, 1997).
 The Nama-Karoo is influenced primarily by austral summer precipitation, while the distribution of the Succulent-Karoo coincides with the austral-winter rainfall region (Chase and Meadows, 2007).
-To the northwest, the Nama-Karoo biome transitions into the Desert, where mean annual precipitation can be as low as 20 mm/yr (Jürgens et al., 1997).
-The Desert reaches 300 km inland and its extent is linked to the intensity of BUS (Cowling et al., 1994).
+To the northwest, the Nama-Karoo biome transitions into the Desert, where mean annual precipitation can be as low as 20 mm/yr (Jürgens et al., 1997) and water deficit as high as 2000 mm (Barnard 1998, Fig.1d).
+The Desert reaches 300 km inland and its low precipitation input is linked to the intensity of BUS (Cowling et al., 1994).